 A seasonal hold, also called a vacation hold, allows customers to temporarily pause their internet, TV and phone services at a minimal cost.
-Traditionally, this service has been of particular interest to snowbirds — people who travel from cold climates to warmer areas and back again when the weather changes.
+Traditionally, this service is attractive to snowbirds — people who travel from cold climates to warmer areas and back again when the weather changes.

-However, these days there has been an enormous rise in digital nomads who are looking for flexible internet solutions during their travels.
-If you have internet service, pausing or canceling your service may be an option, depending on your provider.
+However, there has been an enormous rise in digital nomads looking for flexible internet solutions during their travels.
+If you have internet service, pausing or canceling it may be an option, depending on your internet service provider (ISP).

 Putting your home phone, internet or TV service on hold or paused can be a real money-saving option if you fit into one of the following categories: